Getting Started

 To be eligible, your application must match the current priority sectors and occupations at the time you submit.

-To avoid surprises, we recommend checking for updates regularly on our Updates page and contacting West Kootenay RCIP before applying.
+To avoid surprises, we recommend checking for updates regularly on our Updates page.

 What is an Intent to Reside statement?